Carolinacapote/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/models/README.md

 - **base.py:**
 This file contains a superclass called *Base*.
 This class will be the “base” of all other classes in this project.
-Next you will find a list of the main files (find them in the [**main_files**](https://github.com/Carolinacapote/holbertonschool-higher_level_programming/tree/main/0x0C-python-almost_a_circle/main_files) folder) useful to prove this class and all its functions and methods:
+Next you will find a list of the main files (find them in the main folder of this repository) useful to prove this class and all its functions and methods:
   - 0-main.py
   - 14-main.py
   - 15-main.py